Real-World Agent Project: MySQL & Streaming

 {"type": "AIMessageChunk", "content": "there were 51,255 delivered orders."}

-The agent translated the question into SQL, ran it against cloud MySQL through MCP, and streamed the answer.
+Here, we can see the agent translate the question into SQL, run it against cloud MySQL through MCP, and stream the answer.
 Try richer analytics:

 PLAINTEXT